Waddles

 Whistle-Stop West (Beyond the Orphan Train Book 2)

 Beyond the Orphan Train Series Book 2.
 After a year at Briarlane Christian Children’s Home, the four Cooper children are headed west on the Orphan Train.
-One by one the other children are adopted by families who live along the route.
-Read about the many new experiences, and ponder with Ethan what sort of family awaits at the end of the journey.
-Ages 9-14; 180 pages; paper.
+One by one the other children are adopted by families who live along the … Read More

 Wilderness Champion

 The Story of a Great Hound.
-When Johnny lost the best hound pup of the litter on the trail leading to his ranger cabin high in the Alberta peaks, he almost gave up hope of finding it.
+When Johnny lost the best hound pup of the litter on the trail leading to his ranger’s cabin high in the Alberta peaks, he almost gave up hope of finding it.
 Then a wilderness adventure brought the hound back to his master and Reddy became the greatest hunting hound in the whole north country.
 195 pages; paperback.
-Proofreader’s note: There are instances of inappropriate language on pp. 87, 97, 125, and 192.
+Note instances of inappropriate language on pages 87, 97, 125, and 192.

 Winter Days in the Big Woods